Science Connection

 A shared intention

-Music as a message beyond discovery
+Music as a message beyond Earth

 “Carl Sagan led the charge during the Voyager satellite era to project humanity´s best side into space with music and art.”